Lyme Disease Recovery

 - Release limiting beliefs and emotional blocks to healing

-- Maintain a personalized and effective plan of recovery
+- Maintain a personalized and effective plan for recovery

 - Cultivate a wellness state of mind for multisystem healing

 You don’t have to stay stuck in limbo while the “experts” debate the existence and treatment of chronic Lyme disease.
 Yes, it is complex and challenging, but there is hope.
 People do recover.
 I did, and this is what I want for you!

 As implausible as it may seem, the journey through Lyme can be one of profound self-discovery and transformation.
 For many people, it is an opportunity to accept, embrace and live as their true, authentic selves, freed from the limiting beliefs and false expectations that can keep us all from living the lives we desire.

 Supporting you on your journey to recovery and wellness is my joy, honor, and privilege.